Licorice

 How much is too much licorice?

-Is licorice an antiviral?
+Is licorice an plant compounds?

 Is licorice good for losing weight?